aalto-trafficsense/regular-routes-devops/README.markdown

 1. A local computer.
 1. A server, on which you have owner (root) privileges.
 Temporary servers on e.g. [Digital Ocean](https://www.digitalocean.com/) can be used as fully featured TrafficSense servers for e.g. waypoint generation or client testing.

+Setting up a (test) server on [Vagrant](https://www.vagrantup.com/) can be done with one command using the `Vagrantfile` in this directory, please refer to D below.

 A: Cookbook operations
 ----------------------